edgedb/easy-edgedb/chapter12/index.md

 Last chapter, we used the `fight()` function for some characters, but most only have `{}` for the `strength` property.
 That's why the Innkeeper defeated Dracula, which is obviously not what would really happen.

 Jonathan Harker is just a human but is still quite strong.
 We'll give him a strength of 5.
 We'll treat that as the maximum strength for a human, except Renfield who is a bit unique.
 Every other human should have a strength between 1 and 5.
-EdgeDB has a random function called `std::rand()` that gives a `float64` in between 0.0 and 1.0.
-There is another function called [round()](https://www.edgedb.com/docs/edgeql/funcops/generic/#function::std::round) that rounds numbers, so we'll use that too, and finally cast it to an `<int16>`.
+EdgeDB has a random function called {eql:func}`docs:std::random` that gives a `float64` in between 0.0 and 1.0.
+There is another function called {eql:func}`docs:std::round` that rounds numbers, so we'll use that too, and finally cast it to an `<int16>`.
 Our input looks like this:

 ```edgeql
 SELECT <int16>round(random() * 5);